-The purpose of this policy is to provide members of our community guidelines for responsible and respectful use of these IT resources.
+This policy’s purpose is to provide community members with guidelines for the responsible and respectful use of these IT resources.

 Users are expected to exercise care to help safeguard the reliability and security of IT resources.
-Users assume personal responsibility for the use made of their college allocated computer accounts.
-This responsibility begins with selecting a unique and secure password, and involves maintaining the confidentiality of that password to ensure the continued security and privacy of the account.
-Users are not to use their Bates password for non-Bates accounts, share passwords with other users, utilize the password for any other account and no one has the right to ask for them.
+Users assume personal responsibility for using their college-allocated computer accounts.
+This responsibility begins with selecting a unique and secure password and involves maintaining that password’s confidentiality to ensure the account’s continued security and privacy.
+Users are not to use their Bates password for non-Bates accounts, share passwords with other users, or utilize the password for any other account, and no one has the right to ask for them.

 IT Resource Monitoring – No Expectation of Privacy

-All materials, data, communications and information, including but not limited to e-mail (both outgoing and incoming), telephone conversations and voice mail recordings, instant messages, and internet and social media postings and activities, created on, transmitted to, received or printed from, or stored or recorded on IT resources (“content”) for or on behalf of the College is the property of the College.
+All materials, data, communications, and information, including but not limited to email (both outgoing and incoming), telephone conversations and voice mail recordings, instant messages, and internet and social media postings and activities created on, transmitted to, received, or printed from, or stored or recorded on IT resources (“content”) for or on behalf of the College are the property of the College.

-Users are expressly advised that in order to prevent misuse, the College reserves the right to monitor, intercept and review and delete, without further notice, all content on IT resources.
-This might include, without limitation, the monitoring, interception, accessing, recording, disclosing, inspecting, reviewing, retrieving and printing of messages, communications, postings, log-ins, recordings and other uses of the IT resources as well as keystroke capturing and other network monitoring technologies.
+Users are expressly advised to prevent misuse.
+The College reserves the right to monitor, intercept and review and delete, without further notice, all content on IT resources.
+This might include, without limitation, the monitoring, interception, accessing, recording, disclosing, inspecting, reviewing, retrieving and printing of messages, communications, postings, log-ins, recordings, and other uses of IT resources such as, keystroke capturing and other network monitoring technologies.
 Therefore, you should have no expectation of privacy whatsoever in any content on the IT resources.

-Access must be given to the college in instances where a user has added personal security protection (encryption, password, or pin) to hardware, files and folders, or to college data in any format or location.
-The college does not monitor contents of files as a matter of course but non-intrusive monitoring of campus network traffic occurs routinely, to assure acceptable performance and to identify and resolve problems.
-Under these circumstances, College ILS staff will hold this information and knowledge in strictest confidence.
+Access must be given to the college in instances when a user has added personal security protection (encryption, password, or pin) to hardware, files, folders, or to college data in any format or location.
+The college does not monitor the contents of files as a matter of course.
+Still, non-intrusive monitoring of campus network traffic occurs routinely to assure acceptable performance and to identify and resolve problems.
+Under these circumstances, College ILS staff will hold this information and knowledge in the strictest confidence.

 All users may…

-- Use IT resources to support educational, scholarship, research, and administrative functions of the college.
+- Use IT resources to support the college’s educational, scholarship, research, and administrative functions.

-- Use IT resources for reasonable personal computing if it does not entail an excessive cost to the college, impede network operations, or violate this or other College policies.
+- Use IT resources for reasonable personal computing if it does not entail a high cost to the college, impede network operations, or violate this or other College policies.

-- Intentionally distributing viruses, malware, malicious software, hoaxes or other items of a destructive or deceptive nature;
+- Intentionally distribute viruses, malware, malicious software, hoaxes, or other items of a destructive or deceptive nature;

 - Sharing your passwords with the specific exception of shared accounts in which the password is common among a small number of individuals;